Morocco and Israel to establish diplomatic relations, with U.S. backing

-Morocco and Israel agreed Thursday to establish diplomatic relations in a deal brokered by the United States, making the North African nation the fourth Arab-majority country in recent months to say it would normalize ties with Israel.
+WASHINGTON – Morocco and Israel agreed Thursday to establish diplomatic relations in a deal brokered by the United States, making the North African nation the fourth Arab-majority country in recent months to say it would normalize ties with Israel.

-The agreement with Morocco had been anticipated for months, but was held up by Moroccan demands that the United States recognize its sovereignty over a disputed border region, U.S. and other officials familiar with the discussions said.
+The agreement with Morocco had been anticipated for months, but it was held up by Moroccan demands that the United States recognize its sovereignty over a disputed border region, U.S. and other officials familiar with the discussions said.

-That logjam broke this month, as President Donald Trump’s tenure nears its end next month.
+That logjam broke this month as President Donald Trump’s tenure neared its end.
 No other Western democracy has backed Moroccan sovereignty over the Western Sahara region, and Trump’s turnabout ends more than 40 years of official neutrality.

+Sen. James Inhofe, R-Okla., a Trump ally and powerful chairman of the Senate Armed Services Committee, has championed the cause of Algerian-backed separatists in that region for years.

+“He could have made this deal without trading away the rights of this voiceless people,” Inhofe said on the Senate floor, referring to Trump.

 Shortly after the deal was announced, two congressional aides said the Trump administration is expected to ask for a go-ahead to sell additional U.S.-made weapons to Morocco.
 The aides, who spoke on the condition of anonymity because they were not authorized to discuss the matter on the record, said the sale is expected to include military drones.

-The administration is seeking an expedited congressional review of the sale with an aim to get it approved before the close of the congressional session and the end of the Trump administration, the aides said.
+The administration is seeking an expedited congressional review of the sale with an aim to get it approved before the close of the congressional session and the end of the Trump administration in January, the aides said.

-This week, senators failed to block a similar arms sale that the administration announced for the United Arab Emirates in the wake of that country signing a peace deal with Israel that had been announced in August.
+This week, senators did not block a similar arms sale that the administration announced for the United Arab Emirates in the wake of that country signing a peace deal with Israel that had been announced in August.
 The $23 billion sale will make the UAE the first Arab country to acquire F-35 fighter jets, alongside Reaper drones, missiles and munitions.

-The individual deals between Arab states and Israel have become a hallmark of Trump’s unorthodox approach to foreign affairs and are likely to stand as his main legacy in the Middle East, where he once hoped to broker what he called the “ultimate deal” settling decades of enmity between Israel and its neighbors.
+The piecemeal diplomatic and economic agreements between Israel and Arab neighbors have become a hallmark of Trump’s unorthodox approach to foreign affairs.
+They probably will stand as his main legacy in the Middle East, where he once hoped to broker what he called the “ultimate deal” settling decades of enmity between Israel and its neighbors.

 Like agreements between Israel and the United Arab Emirates, Bahrain and Sudan, the Moroccan agreement bypasses the Palestinians, who want a comprehensive peace deal with Israel on terms Israel has rejected.

-Palestinian leaders have branded Arab states as traitors for making individual agreements, although the United Arab Emirates had conditioned its deal on Israel shelving potential plans to annex parts of the West Bank that Palestinians claim for a future state.
+Palestinian leaders have branded Arab states as traitors for making individual agreements, though the UAE had conditioned its deal on Israel shelving potential plans to annex parts of the West Bank that Palestinians claim for a future state.

-President Trump said in tweets announcing the deal that the United States would also recognize Moroccan sovereignty over the long-contested region of Western Sahara.

-The deal hinged on that U.S. policy shift, as the timing of the two announcements made clear.
-For decades, the United States has maintained official neutrality in the dispute between Morocco and Algerian-backed separatists.

 Trump spoke by phone Thursday with Morocco’s King Mohammed VI to secure the agreement, under which Morocco and Israel will establish full diplomatic ties and official contacts, as well as direct flights between the two countries.